dkchcl/DevOps/Notes/Docker/Docker_Network/Introduction.md

+## Docker network:

-Docker networking refers to the way containers communicate with each other and with the outside world.
+**Docker networking** refers to the way containers communicate with each other and with the outside world.
 Docker provides several networking options to meet different use cases.
 Here’s an overview of Docker networking:

 ### 1. **Network Types in Docker**

 #### a. **Bridge Network** (default)
 - **Use case**: This is the default network mode for containers if no other network is specified.
-- **How it works**: Docker creates a virtual bridge (like `docker0`) on the host, and containers get IP addresses in the bridge’s subnet.
+- **How it works**: Docker creates a virtual bridge (like `docker0`) on the host, and **containers get IP addresses in the bridge’s subnet**.
 They can communicate with each other via this bridge.
-- **Isolation**: Containers are isolated from the host machine and other networks, but they can communicate with the host via port forwarding.
+- **Isolation**: Containers are isolated from the host machine and other networks, but they can **communicate with the host via port forwarding**.

 #### b. **Host Network**
 - **Use case**: If you want your container to share the host's network stack.